 The Starting Speed parameter sets the step frequency that all moves begin and end at.
 Portions of a homing operation are also performed at this speed.
-This parameter is used to avoid a low frequency resonance point when starting a move.
-This parameter is also useful in micro-stepping applications when it is not necessary to accelerate from a full stop.
+This parameter is also useful in microstepping applications when it is not necessary to accelerate from a full stop.
 The range of the Starting Speed parameter is 1 to 1,000,000 steps per second.
 Because this value can be greater than 16 bits, this parameter is split into two 16 bit words when put into the Output Image Table.
 The following table shows how to split the Starting Speed parameter value.
-The 3102i sample program, which is available from the AMCI website, contains a sub-routine called Separate that shows how to perform this function in ladder logic.
+The 3102 sample program, which is available from the AMCI website, contains a sub-routine called Separate that shows how to perform this function.